royyandzakiy/memfault-bare-minimum/README.md

 # Memfault Bare Minimum

 This project is meant to provide a basic memfault template to use and develop further.
-This is made by following the guide in the `memfault/espressif-esp32-guide`.
+This is made by implementing all steps from the guide in the [memfault/espressif-esp32-guide](https://docs.memfault.com/docs/mcu/espressif-esp32-guide/), and taking some snippets from the template [esp32-standalone-example](https://github.com/memfault/esp32-standalone-example), into a fully functioning template with bare minimum steps to follow through, just to get coding quickly.
+If you would like further indepth and fine grained tuning, it is very well recommended to checkout the two references above and adjust accordingly.

 ## Getting Started
 1. Prepare the environment